mliew21396/remote-work/week-1/3-cli-exploration/README.md

 In this challenge we will take some time to explore some of the most essential utilities and will attempt to understand when to reach for them.

+As you see commands you don't understand, look them up.
+Own your education insofar as you can see strange things and _choose_ to explore versus having the lesson spoon-fed.

+Reflect upon what constraints each of these utilities might have been implemented in response to.

 ## Releases

-This challenge has no releases but rather asks you to explore these utilities with full integrity.

-## Optimize your learning

-* As you see commands you don't understand, look them up.
-Own your education insofar as you can see strange things and _choose_ to explore versus having the lesson spoon-fed.
-* Reflect upon what constraints each of these utilities might have been implemented in response to.

-## Background
+## Release 0: Background

 When Unix was invented (circa 1969), one of the primary peripherals was a means for displaying text.
 Yes, even back then humans had evolved eyeballs and it was